Kaef/ulisp-esp/documentation/reference-tft-functions.md

 # TFT functions (ESP-WROVER-KIT only)

-The following functions may work with other displays too, but this is not tested yet.
+The following functions may work with other displays too, but this is not tested.

-* scroll
+* (scroll lines [background color565])

     scrolls display in y-direction upwards for given number of lines with given background color (565 format)
     ```